00fox/Ds2vJoy/README.md

 ## How to use
 1. Install vJoy (https://sourceforge.net/projects/vjoystick/)
    * or not if you plan to use ViGEm
-2. Open 'Configure vJoy' and select Axes, up to 128 Buttons and up to 4 continuous POV and effects
+2. Open 'Configure vJoy' and select Axis, up to 128 Buttons and up to 4 continuous POV and effects
    * It may result in a PC restart.
 3. Launch Ds2vJoy.exe
    * an .ini file will be created, to save parameters, with some examples already filled